VISTRONA/Resume-June-2025/README.md

 This is my first self made Resume.
 This project was the see for my self of how much I learned until now.
-More bigger projects to come up soon.

 You can see the webpage here (https://vistrona.github.io/Resume-June-2025/)